What's the Difference Between a Certificate, Credential, and a Degree? [+comparison table]

-Credentials are excellent for professional development.
+Credentials (or digital credentials) are excellent for professional development.
 They give you a competitive edge in your field that employers always seek.
 They are also a great way to demonstrate your knowledge and willingness to improve your skills in a given field.

 But yes, they do vary.
-A credential is a professional or vocational qualification earned by completing a course or program of study.
+Examples of credentials are professional or vocational qualifications earned by completing a course or program of study.
 A credential may be shorter in duration than a degree, but it usually requires more general education and/or coursework than a certificate.

 An authorized institution or company can issue credentials, which are also proof of your competence in a given subject.
 They not only help demonstrate competence and professional skills, but a credential holder can also show the community and employers that they are just adequately trained and equipped to perform their duties.